Kevin McMahan

-Kevin Nathaniel McMahan (born March 2, 1983) is a former American football wide receiver.
-He was drafted by the Oakland Raiders with the last pick in the 2006 NFL Draft, earning him the title Mr. Irrelevant.
+Kevin Nathaniel McMahan (born March 2, 1983) is an American former football wide receiver.
+He was selected by the Oakland Raiders with the last pick in the 2006 NFL draft, earning him the title Mr. Irrelevant.
 He played college football at Maine.

 McMahan was also a member of the Indianapolis Colts, New York Giants, Kansas City Chiefs and Carolina Panthers.

-Early years
+Early life

 McMahan played high school football at the Aquinas Institute in Rochester, New York.
 He was named MVP of the State Championship game in 2001.

 College career

 McMahan attended the University of Maine where he played for four seasons, the last two as a starter.
 He was named to the Atlantic 10 Conference's All-Conference team as a senior after setting school records for receiving TDs in a season and receiving TDs in a single game.
 McMahan caught the game-winning touchdown against SEC opponent Mississippi State University, marking Maine's only victory against an SEC opponent in school history.

 McMahan's draft stock rose quickly after a strong senior season and posting impressive numbers in the 40 yard dash and vertical jump.
 Second in the nation, only to Sinorice Moss, McMahan ran an official 40 yard dash of 4.31 seconds.
 His vertical of 40 inches also ranked in the top 3 in the nation.